-This introductory note does not form part of these standard rules.
+This introductory note does not form part of these standard rules

-These rules are available to operators with an anaerobic digestion capacity of over 100 tonnes of waste or a combination of waste and non-waste - both liquid and solids - on any one day.
-These rules are also available to operators taking in over 10 tonnes of animal waste, including carcasses, on any one day.
-For anaerobic digesters operating below this threshold, standard rules for waste recovery operations are available.
+These rules are limited to premises used for agriculture and to wastes arising from on-farm activities, including dairies and are available to operators with an anaerobic digestion capacity of less than 100 tonnes of waste or a combination of waste and non-waste - both solid and liquid - on any one day.
+For anaerobic digesters operating above this threshold, standard rules for installation activities are available.

-When referred to in an environmental permit, these rules will allow the operator to carry out anaerobic digestion of wastes and also combustion of the resultant biogas in gas engines with an aggregate rated thermal input of up to 5 megawatts.
-The rules also cover the use of gas turbines, boilers, fuel cells and treatment and/or upgrading the biogas to biomethane.
+When referred to in an environmental permit, these rules will allow the operator to carry out the anaerobic digestion of wastes and the combustion of the resultant biogas in gas engines.
+The rules also allow use of gas turbines, boilers, fuel cells and treatment and/or upgrading the biogas to biomethane.